3 great TV shows to watch on Netflix this week

 - Netflix

+Need a show to watch during the Fourth of July in the middle of the week?

-We’re here to make things a bit easier, because we know what it’s like to spend way too much time making huge decisions like this.
+Thankfully we can make finding one easier for you.
+We know what it’s like to spend too much time making huge decisions like what to binge-watch on Netflix, so every week we gather a list of three shows you should watch.

-From Marvel’s “Luke Cage” to the gripping true-crime doc “The Staircase,” here’s three TV shows you can stream on Netflix this week:
+From wrestling dramadey “Glow” to true-crime series “The Keepers,” here’s three TV shows you can stream on Netflix this week:

 - source